jorisvink/sanctum/README.md

 See docs/crypto.md for details on the session key and shared secrets.

-Note that sanctum only supports symmetrical keying and does not implement any asymmetrical key exchange method.
+By default sanctum will perform a key offering combining both the symmetrical shared secret and an asymmetric secret, providing Perfect Forwarding Secrecy (PFS) in case of a shared secret compromise.

+This can be turned off to only use symmetrical keying.

-Your shared secret must be handled with **great care** and must be rotated **often**.
+If you turn off asymmetry your shared secret must be handled with **great care** and must be rotated **often**.
 When using a cathedral you can use the Ambry distribution to update shared secrets.

 ## Traffic